Terminal

 Anything that is written on the master end by applications such as

-network login services (ssh(1)
+network login services (

-terminal emulators, data read from the pseudoterminal master is interpreted by the emulators in the same way a real terminal would interpret the data
+) data read from the pseudoterminal master is sent across the network to a client program that is connected to a terminal or terminal emulatorterminal emulators, data read from the pseudoterminal master is interpreted by the emulators in the same way a real terminal would interpret the data

 script(1)

-,
+, andexpect(1)

 is provided to the process on the slave end as though it was input typed on a terminal.